capturethefoundry/sut/README.md

 ## Solution

-The solution will be posted on (to be created).
+The solution will be posted in the [solutions](https://github.com/capturethefoundry/sut/tree/main/solution) folder.
 You can also DM me on Twitter if you're stuck and I'll guide you through the procecss.

 Good luck, researcher!